 Viral, Bacterial And Parasitic Infections

-Another important factor to consider is your dog’s immune status.
+Another crucial factor to consider is your dog’s immune status.
 Stress and poor nutrition could lower his body’s natural defenses.

 Neoplasms can be benign tumors or malignant cancers.
 Either way, these present problems for your dog.
 Benign growth can obstruct the lumen of the gut, making it difficult for food to pass through and stretching the intestinal walls taught.
 Cancerous growths not only cause blockage but also present the possibility of metastasis or spreading to other organs.

-Tumors are serious, but it is important to remain calm.
+Tumors are serious, but it is important to stay calm.
 Advances in veterinary medicine have helped pets improve their quality of life despite this condition.

 Existing Medical Conditions And Treatment